3 Questions about INFOTECH

 Application Deadline, i.e. End of Applications: February 15th

-Late Application Deadline EU Bachelor-Degree Holders (via e-mail): July 15th
+Late Application Deadline for EU Bachelor-Degree Holders (via e-mail): July 15th

 Admission Notification via Status in C@MPUS: On or around May 1st